ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 ### Data Class Transform (PEP 681)

 Python's `dataclasses` module and third-party libraries like _Pydantic_ or _attrs_ generate methods (like `__init__`, `__repr__`) automatically based on class attributes.
-PEP 681 introduced the `typing.dataclass_transform` decorator (Python 3.11) which library authors can apply to their decorator or metaclass to hint to static type checkers that the decorator will produce certain dunder methods or behaviors similar to `dataclasses`.
+PEP 681 introduced the `typing.dataclass_transform` decorator (Python 3.11) which library authors can apply to their decorator or metaclass to tell static type checkers that the decorator will produce certain dunder methods or behaviors similar to `dataclasses`.
 For example, Pydantic's `BaseModel` or attr's `@define` can use this so that type checkers know that after applying the decorator, the class has an `__init__` with parameters corresponding to the annotated fields.
 This is a more advanced feature primarily for library developers to improve user experience of static typing when using those libraries.